 A dog attack is a terrifying experience by itself, not to mention the mess of medical bills and legal jargon that can drag the process out even longer.
 If you or a loved one has experienced an animal attack, you deserve the right to seek reimbursement for your expenses, pain, and suffering by the negligent party who failed to control their animal.

-Unfortunately, owners of aggressive dogs don’t always agree, so it’s a good idea to have an experienced dog attack lawyer like Blaine J. Barrilleaux in your corner to stand up for you and get you the restitution you deserve.
+Unfortunately, owners of aggressive dogs don’t always agree, so it’s a good idea to have an experienced dog bite attorney like Blaine J. Barrilleaux in your corner to stand up for you and get you the restitution you deserve.

 Louisiana Dog Bite Laws

 Louisiana law states that an owner is responsible for any damage or injury caused by their pet if the victim can prove that the harm was a result of the owner’s negligence.
 To sue an owner for their dog attacking you or a loved one, you’ll need to prove:

 - the owner knew the dog was a safety risk and failed to take action to prevent the dog from causing harm

 - the victim did not do anything to intentionally provoke the animal

 If you are the owner of an aggressive dog, you can find out more about owner responsibility and Louisiana’s definition of a dangerous dog.

 Because these laws are written in legalese, they can be difficult to decipher.
 Our dog bite attorneys in Lafayette, LA, and Metairie, LA can help you understand your options and how to proceed if you’ve been bitten.

 What to Do After a Dog Bite Injury